-Fortunately, you can change this by using a VPN.
+Fortunately, you can cope with ISP bandwidth throttling by using a VPN.

 A VPN allows you to avoid being throttled and watch your desired content without long buffering times.

-On top of that, it lets you bypass geo-restrictions that some streaming platforms try to impose.
+On top of that, it lets you bypass geo-restrictions that some streaming platforms impose.

 7. Download and upload files securely

 While you have a VPN running, no one can see your exact location.